nubenetes/awesome-kubernetes/docs/managed-kubernetes-in-public-cloud.md

 ## AKS Azure Kubernetes Service

+- [==the-aks-checklist.com: The Azure Kubernetes Service Checklist== 🌟🌟🌟](https://www.the-aks-checklist.com/) This checklist contains a large set of best practices and some of them may not be relevant to your context and thus the rating may be incorrect in your case.
+Please choose and apply them wisely.
 - [docs.microsoft.com: Baseline architecture for an Azure Kubernetes Service (AKS) cluster 🌟](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks/baseline-aks) In this reference architecture, you'll build a baseline infrastructure that deploys an AKS cluster.
 The article includes recommendations for networking, security, identity, management, and monitoring.
 - [docs.microsoft.com: Microservices architecture on Azure Kubernetes Service (AKS) 🌟](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/containers/aks-microservices/aks-microservices) This reference architecture shows a microservices application deployed to Azure Kubernetes Service (AKS).
 It describes a basic AKS configuration that can be the starting point for most deployments.
 The architecture consists of the following components:
     - Azure Kubernetes Service (AKS)